 Dedicated followers of dogs, who love, MUD!
 Why wouldn’t they love it?
 The joy on their faces when the jeep door opens and freedom beckons.
 Then it’s full on “4 paw drive” down the lane with no hang ups about getting dirty no hesitation about hitting the soft squishy cold mud.

 This is why it’s great being housesitters as we get to walk dogs around such varied neighbourhoods where thankfully hardly any tourist shall be seen.
 Ok, let’s face it, where we are is not the south of France hence the lack of tourists.
 It’s a good thing as we see and experience a part of the real France, you know, the ordinary and everyday life of the locals.
-Which brings me to chat about the availability of farming/agricultural/recreational areas that people are allowed to use for dog walking.
+Which brings me to chat about the availability of farming, agricultural and recreational areas that people are allowed to use for dog walking.
 The lack of fences makes walking around the countryside rather odd and much easier.
-Well, rather odd for a New Zealander who is used to seeing fences on every paddock in rural areas.
-Much easier in that climbing over a fence is not necessary.
+Well, rather unusual for a New Zealander who is used to seeing fences using the No.08 wire, on every paddock in rural areas.
+Much more accessible in that climbing over a fence is not necessary.
 Electric fences are not that much fun to try and climb over!
 Check out this dog-friendly information in France

-Below are photographs of some of the walks we did around the countryside of France and the UK.
+Below are photographs of some of the walks we did this winter around the countryside of Northern France.

-Another unusual sight is the religious statues dotted around the countryside, first spotted them in Brittany and they are also in this area.
+Another unusual sight is the religious statues dotted around the landscape, first spotted them in Brittany and they are also in this area.
 Go here to learn more about them.